morlandi/django-datatables-view/README.rst

 render_clip_value_as_html()
 ...........................

-Renders clipped results as html text:
+Renders clipped results as html span tag, providing the non-clipped value as title:

 .. code:: python